Notice of Pre-AIA or AIA Status

 It would have been obvious before the effective filing date of the claimed invention to incorporate the teaching of Jing to modify Jackson and Selfors by providing options to modify the resolution or pixel of segments of video content for the purpose of increasing the capability of the network accordingly.

-It would have been obvious before the effective filing date of the claimed invention to incorporate the teaching of Graves to modify Jackson and Selfors and Jing by providing options to embed contextual information with information tag associated with URL for the purpose of improving the capability of the network the capability of the network accordingly.
+It would have been obvious before the effective filing date of the claimed invention to incorporate the teaching of Hooven to modify Jackson and Selfors and Jing by providing options to embed contextual information with information tag associated with URL for the purpose of improving viewing experiences accordingly.

-Regarding claim 2, Jackson et al disclose wherein the manifest further comprises instructions on how to modify each media content segment based on the visual effect(see fig.2 and fig.3 for displaying overlay or visual prompt at specific location of the screen according to instructions embedded in the manifest; 0033;0051-0054;0058;0078).
+Regarding claim 2, Jackson et al disclose wherein the manifest further comprises instructions for modifying each media content segment based on the visual effect(see fig.2 and fig.3 for displaying overlay or visual prompt at specific location of the screen according to instructions embedded in the manifest; 0033;0051-0054;0058;0078).

-Regarding claim 3, Jackson and Jing and Graves et al did not explicitly disclose further comprising: during the pause event, receiving a request for further media content delivery.
+Regarding claim 3, Jackson and Jing and Hooven et al did not explicitly disclose further comprising: during the pause event, receiving a request for further media content delivery; wherein the further media content is a further plurality of media content segments associated with the requested media content.

 Regarding claim 9, Jackson et al disclose further comprising: receiving a request for a user profile, the user profile is indicative of a user-preferred visual effect; and sending the user profile or an indication of the user-preferred visual effect to the user device(the system can monitor preferences associated with user profiles; 0069;0087-0088;0090).